King Gesar of Ling

 King Gesar lived in "Deyu" for 9 years and managed the place in an orderly manner.
 When he was 24 years old, King Huoer Baizhang invaded the Ling Kingdom and robbed his princess.
 King Gesar quickly set off after receiving the news, killed King Huoer Baizhang, subdued the Huoer area, and returned with the princess in triumph.
 This Huoling war between Huoer Kingdom and Ling Kingdom is the most representative part of "The Epic of King Gesar".

 Then, when Gesar was 33 years old, he won the Jiangling war between the Jiang Kingdom and Ling Kingdom.
 The king of Jiang Kingdom, Satan intended to seize the salt sea from the Ling Kingdom.
-King Gesar and the soldiers of the Ling Kingdom went through a series of battles of wisdom and brave with Jiang's king and his ministers.
+King Gesar and the soldiers of the Ling Kingdom went through a series of battles of wisdom and bravery with Jiang's king and his ministers.
 Finally, they eventually eliminated Satan, the king of Jiang, also one of the "four demon kings" in the epic.

 At the age of 36, he won the MenLing War between the Men and Ling Kingdom.
-At the age of 40, he fought with Dazi(Persian territory nowdays) and conquered the King of Dazi; at 42 he went to Khache and eliminated King Khache Trizan; At 68, he also conquered the Dami sect of Nepal in the south, and conquered the Baire Mianyang sect when he was 69.
+At the age of 40, he fought with Dazi(Persian territory nowadays) and conquered the King of Dazi; at 42 he went to Khache and eliminated King Khache Trizan; At 68, he also conquered the Dami sect of Nepal in the south, and conquered the Baire Mianyang sect when he was 69.

-Through fighting everywhere, King Gesar of Ling unified more than 150 surrounding tribes, established a unified political power in the Tibetan areas connected by the three provinces of Sichuan, Qinghai, and Tibet nowadays and ended the hundreds of years of tribal disputes after the collapse of Tubo Kingdom.
+Through fighting everywhere, King Gesar of Ling unified more than 150 surrounding tribes, established a unified political power in the Tibetan areas connected by the three provinces of Sichuan, Qinghai, and Tibet, and ended the hundreds of years of tribal disputes after the collapse of Tubo Kingdom.
 Therefore, the people of later generations regard King Gesar as a glorious God of War who can subdue and defeat all evils.